kammitama5/kammitama5.github.io/_posts/2017-9-18-Monday-September-18th.md

 - Coding test (done)

-- Haskell course start
+- Haskell course start (done with Week 1)

+- Continue with C (done with part 1..start on crypto assignment (2 and 3))

-- Nanodegree videos finish
+- Nanodegree videos finish (rest of week work on)

 ## Katas